chelsejw/declare/README.md

 ❗️ Sometimes, user's last declared field does not update although forms were sent – my theory is that it's an async problem where the connection to the database closed before Mongoose completed saving the changes to the user model.
 Tried to resolve it with async/await.

+❗️ Requests for the *team* form has stopped working.
+Unable to figure out the issue.